pgmrgeek/PhotoboothMgr/README.md

 BETA release 14.00 (Always a work in progress)

 Photobooth Manager is a photobooth software solution written for the IBM PC, using Adobe Photoshop Javascript, actions and Microsoft Visual Studio Visual Basic .NET 4.5, for XP, Win7, 8 and 10.
-This program system was written using Photoshop CS2 as a baseline and runs on all versions through CC 2017.
+This program and components were written assuming Photoshop CS2 as the baseline and runs on all versions through Photoshop CC.

 Additionally, seven sets of predefined image layouts are supported in this base release, with further layouts added as add-on packs (See the 2nd Github repository for add-on pack no. 1).
 The default set of layouts creates single images, photostrips, quadrants (2x2), and animated gifs, with the first add-on pack building spectacular four frame animations.